TeachBooks/he-staff/book/intro.md

 (intro)=
-# Hydraulic Engineering Staff Website
+# HE Department Info Webpage

-Welcome to the information page for the employees of the Hydraulic Engineering Department!
+Welcome to the information page for the employees of the Hydraulic Engineering Department of TU Delft!

 ![Staff Office Layout I](../figures/banner-landing-page.jpg)